Jos Buttler: The Hundred

-In April 2022, Buttler was retained by the Manchester Originals for the 2022 season of The Hundred.
+In April 2022, Buttler was retained by the Manchester Super Giants for the 2022 season of The Hundred.

 2022 SA20 League

-In August 2022, Jos Buttler was drafted by Paarl Royals, a franchise owned by Royals Sports Group for in the inaugural season of the SA20 league.
+In August 2022, Jos Buttler was drafted by Paarl Royals, a franchise owned by Manoj Badale for in the inaugural season of the SA20 league.
 He is the highest-paid drafted player in the league along with Liam Livingstone.

 2023 Indian Premier League

 Buttler was again retained by the Rajasthan Royals for the 2023 season.
 Buttler had a bittersweet season.
 He scored 392 runs in 14 game with half centuries.
 He also scored five ducks in the season, making him the player to be dismissed with most ducks in an IPL season.

 2024 Indian Premier League

 In his 100th IPL Match, Buttler hit an unbeaten century in a man of the match performance against the Royal Challengers Bengaluru.
 Then against the Kolkata Knight Riders he scored another unbeaten century guiding the joint biggest run chase in the history of the IPL.